-Additional Guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/811796/Teaching_online_safety_in_school.pdf Schools can help pupils to recognise: • online content which tries to make people believe something false is true and/or mislead (misinformation and disinformation), • techniques that companies use to persuade people to buy something, ways in which games and social media companies try to keep users online longer (persuasive/sticky design) criminal activities such as grooming.
-I can identify some simple I can explain that I can explain how I can describe simple I can describe strategies I can explain what a I can describe examples of my personal passwords are used to passwords can be used to strategies for creating and for keeping personal strong password is and effective ways information (e.g. name, protect information, protect information, keeping passwords information private, demonstrate how to people can address, birthday, age, accounts and devices. accounts and devices. private. depending on context. create one. manage and location).
-I can recognise more I can explain and give I can explain that internet I can explain how many passwords (e.g. I can give reasons why I can describe who would detailed examples of examples of what is someone should only use is never fully private free apps or services may storina them be trustworthy to share information that meant by 'private' and share information with and is monitored, e.g. read and share private securely or saving this information with; I can personal to someone (e.g. 'keeping things private' people they choose to and information (e.g. friends, them in the adult supervision. explain why they are where someone lives and can trust.
+Additional Guidance https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/811796/Teaching online safety in school.pdf Schools can help pupils to recognise: • online content which tries to make people believe something false is true and/or mislead (misinformation and disinformation), • techniques that companies use to persuade people to buy something, • ways in which games and social media companies try to keep users online longer (persuasive/sticky design) · criminal activities such as grooming.
+I can identify some simple can explain that can explain how can describe simple I can describe strategies can explain what a can describe examples of my personal passwords are used to passwords can be used to strategies for creating and for keeping personal strong password is and effective ways information (e.g. name, protect information, protect information, keeping information private, demonstrate how to people can address, birthday, age, accounts and devices. accounts and devices. private. depending on context. create one. manage and I can recognise more I can explain that internet (e.g. location).
+I can explain and give I can give reasons why I can explain how many passwords storina I can describe who would detailed examples of examples of what is someone should only use is never fully private free apps or services may them Privacy (be trustworthy to share information that meant by 'private' and share information with and is monitored, e.g. read and share private securely or saving this information with; I can personal to someone (e.g. 'keeping things private' people they choose to and adult supervision. information (e.g. friends, them in the explain why they are where someone lives and I can describe and explain can trust.
 I can explain contacts, likes, images, browser).
-I can describe and explain I can describe how some goes to school, family I can explain what trusted. some rules for keeping that if they are not sure or online services may seek videos, voice, messages, names). feel pressured then they geolocation) with others. to do if a password personal information consent to should tell a trusted adult. is shared, lost or I can explain why it is private (e.g. creating and information about me: I I can explain what app stolen. important to always ask a protecting passwords).
+I can describe how some trusted. goes to school, family that if they are not sure or videos, voice, messages, I can explain what some rules for keeping online services may seek names). feel pressured then they geolocation) with others. to do if a password personal information consent to is shared, lost or should tell a trusted adult.
+I can explain what app I can explain why it is private (e.g. creating and information about me: I stolen. important to always ask a protecting passwords).
 I can describe how know how to respond permissions are and can trusted adult before I can explain how some connected devices can appropriately and who I give some examples.
-I can describe how can ask if I am not sure. and why people sharing any personal people may have devices and should keep their information online. in their homes connected anvone's information with I know what the digital age software and apps belonging to myself or others. to the internet and give of consent is and the up to date, e.g. others. examples (e.g. lights, impact this has on online auto updates. fridges, toys, televisions). services asking I can describe consent. simple ways to increase privacy apps and services that provide privacy settinas.
+I can describe how and can ask if I am not sure. and why people sharing any personal people may have devices should keep their information online. in their homes connected anvone's information with I know what the digital age software and apps belonging to myself or to the internet and give others. of consent is and the up to date, e.g. others. examples (e.g. lights, impact this has on online auto updates. fridges, toys, televisions). services asking consent.
+I can describe simple ways to increase privacy apps and services that provide privacy settinas.
 I can describe ways in which some online content targets people to gain money information illegally; I can describe strategies to help me identify such content (e.g. scams, phishing).
 I know that online services have terms and conditions that govern their use.